St Paul’s Evangelical Lutheran Church

 PRAYER OF THE DAY:

-Almighty God, we confess that we deserve to be punished for our evil deeds.
-But we ask you graciously to cleanse us from all sin and to comfort us with your salvation; through your Son, Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
-Amen.
+Almighty God, we thank you for planting in us the seed of your Word.
+By your Holy Spirit help us to receive it with joy and to bring forth fruits in faith and hope and love; through your Son, Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
+(Sung) Amen.

 P: The Word of the Lord.